 Regardless of the election or waiver, I remain bound by all other terms of the Non-Compete Agreement, and also remain bound by the terms of any and all other agreements between the Company and me.
 Accepted and agreed to:

 Employee Walgreens Boots Alliance, Inc.

-Ву:
+By:

-D.c.
-Name:
+By: Name: Name:

-By: Title:
+Title:

+Dated:

-Name: Dated:
+Dated: